andraugust/andraugust.github.io/notebook/airbus.md

 <center><img src="../airbus/ship_count_distribution.png"></center>
 <br />

-Nearly all images have less than three ships, most having only one.
+Most images have only one ship, and nearly all have less than three.

 What surface area do ships cover?
 ```python